Unity-Technologies/com.unity.cinemachine/Documentation/cinemachine.md

 Key components of the Virtual Camera are:

-* Priority:  The priority of this shot.
+* **Priority**:  The priority of this shot.
 Equal or Higher value camera priorities compared to the current camera priority will be activated.
 This allows for camera state machine setups where cameras are called based on trigger volumes, animations, health states, etc.  Important cameras will trigger over lower priority ones.
-* Lens:  What kind of lens to use for this shot: FOV, clipping planes, and dutch (camera roll).
+* **Lens**:  What kind of lens to use for this shot: FOV, clipping planes, and dutch (camera roll).
 Post-processing effects can also be included here.
-* Body: Where the camera is placed in your scene, and procedural ways to ‘mount’ your camera to any object and move the camera with it.
+* **Body**: Where the camera is placed in your scene, and procedural ways to ‘mount’ your camera to any object and move the camera with it.
-* Aim:  What the camera looks at, and procedural ways to track and compose any subject.
+* **Aim**:  What the camera looks at, and procedural ways to track and compose any subject.
 * Noise:  Procedural Perlin multi-layered noise system for handheld behaviors, shakes, and vibrations.
-* Extensions:  These are add-ons to the basic Cinemachine pipeline.
+* **Extensions**:  These are add-ons to the basic Cinemachine pipeline.
 Post-Processing and Collision Avoidance are examples of standard extensions shipped with Cinemachine.
 The API is open, so that you can author your own extensions as well.

 The **Solo Button** in the Virtual Camera inspector panel will make the virtual camera temporarily Live so that you can have immediate visual feedback in the game view when tweaking the behavioural parameters of the camera.